 In 2014, HCC modified a program originating in Arkansas to become the Connectors program.
 It trained volunteers in existing agencies who are routinely in the position of helping residents access health and social services in their community.
 Follow up with the individual makes it more likely that the resident has reached the service needed and provides data to track gaps and availability.
 This program has become very successful with over 70 trained Connectors in Lafayette and Eastern Jackson County Missouri.

-The Connectors group meets the third Tuesday of the month at 11:30 am at the P&H Event Center located at 1111 Main Street in Lexington.
+The Social Services/Connectors group meets the third Wednesday of the month at from 9 a.m.
+10:30 a.m. at the Lexington United Methodist Church at 1211 S Hwy 13 in Lexington.
 There is a different guest speaker at each meeting.
-To become a Connector or have your organization become involved in this program, your organization/agency must be a member of the HCC General Membership to attend the meeting and be a Connector.
+To become a Connector or have your organization become involved in this program, your organization/agency must be a member of the HCC General Membership to attend the meeting.